 Around seven years ago, a decision was taken to expand the Engineering programs offered by the University.
 We now offer a full range of undergraduate engineering awards including biomedical, civil, electronic, electrical, mechanical, robotics and software.
 We also work with the Australian Maritime College, Launceston to deliver a degree in Naval Architecture.

-The Computer Science and Information Technology area is also growing rapidly with the addition of a new Bachelor of Information Technology (Network and Cybersecurity Systems) in 2014, to the existing Information Technology, Digital Media and Computer Science degrees.
+The Computer Science and Information Technology area is also growing rapidly with the addition of a new Bachelor of Computer Science (Simulation and Serious Gams) and a Bachelor of Information Technology (Digital Health Systems) in 2016, to the existing Computer Science, Digital Media, Information Technology and Network and Cybersecurity Systems degrees.